 Why is it so hard to get a cosigner release?

 Put simply, there is almost no incentive for the lender to release the cosigner.
 Think about it.
-They get absolutely noting.
+The lender gets absolutely noting.
 A loan that two people were once legally obligated to pay back is now a loan that only one person is responsible for.
 The lender doesn’t make any extra money, they have to do extra paperwork, and when it is all done, it is at a higher risk of never being collected.

 The only real incentive for the lender to grant the cosigner release is because denying all of them would be fraud.
 As a result they will set the credit requirements for a release extremely high.